 Some automakers have already started projects to monitor drivers’ physical states.
 Jaguar’s “Sixth Sense ” project, initiated in 2015, would read a driver’s heartbeat to determine whether he or she was fatigued or distracted.
 Volvo claimed it would install in-car cameras and sensors to detect whether a driver was physically fit to drive.

 You Need Strong DUI Defense When an IID Malfunctions

 Currently, it’s up to the judge to determine whether a driver who has been accused and convicted of drunk driving for the first time should install an ignition interlock device as part of their sentence.
 Ignition interlock devices, like breathalyzers, and even police officers, are prone to errors.
 If you’ve been accused of DUI in or near West Palm Beach, you need strong representation and fast.

 If it’s your first DUI charge, there is hope that you may be eligible to enter a diversion program.
 A diversion program can help you avoid a permanent stain on your criminal record.
 Contact attorney Brian P. Gabriel to find out how our firm can help you protect your rights while fighting your DUI charge.
 Remember, a DUI charge may be a misdemeanor offense, but it can significantly alter life as you know it.
 This is a serious matter that requires a serious defense.
-Call 561-622-5575 for a free consultation or complete our contact form.
-At The Law Office of Gabriel & Gabriel, we’ve helped defendants fight alcohol charges for more than 25 years.
+Call 561-622-5575 for a free consultation or complete a contact form.
+At The Law Office of Gabriel & Gabriel, we’ve helped defendants fight alcohol charges for more than 30 years.